kamwoods/splendir/README.md

 ### Install

 This is a work in progress.
-Although releases and/or binaries may exist here, they are not guaranteed to work.
+Releases and/or binaries might be found in the Releases section, but they are not guaranteed to work.

 ### Build